shrunk7byadagi/Weather-Forecast-Scrapper/README.md

 ## 📌 About
 **Weather-Forecast-Scraper** is a Python script that scrapes weather forecast data for a given location.
 It fetches real-time weather details and presents them in a structured format.

-If you want to scrape weather data for a specific location, the output may look like this:
+If you want to scrape weather data for a specific location:
 ![Weather Forecast Example](https://github.com/user-attachments/assets/2ffc132a-704f-489a-be87-c795fbe1e6e1)

 ## 🚀 Features